Information About Natalie - Stockton-on-Tees teacher - (61 reviews)

 This is how 2 referees rated Natalie:

 I facilitate many Creative Writing workshops within the community, working with diverse groups of people.
-Last year I established my writing for wellbeing initiative Pen Power which advocates the therapeutic benefits of reading and writing.
+A certified practitioner, I run my own writing for wellbeing initiative Pen Power which advocates the therapeutic benefits of reading and writing.
 I also tutor for Writing Classes Online, running both prose and poetry courses, the latter of which I designed myself.

 I have often been praised for my personable nature and patience when interacting with students and parents - qualities that are equally very important when communicating during on-line and face-to-face sessions.
 I take pride in my ability to be organised when managing communication, ensuring that I respond to students' messages within 24 hours and always listening to their individual needs as writers.
 As a Creative Writing Tutor I guide students through the process of writing poetry and other short forms, including the drafting process, using published poems for thematic and stylistic inspiration.
 I offer a detailed written critique of their work, providing encouragement on what aspects are working well, and advice as to how their work could be developed further.